sammygriffiths/thrust/README.md

 Originally cloned from HTML5 Boilerplate, we've restructured it to our liking and included a default SASS directory structure.

 ####New with v 1.0
-Now thrust is using [yeoman] & [bower] so you can get up and running even faster.
+Now Thrust is using [yeoman] & [bower] so you can get up and running even faster.

 Usage
 -----
-You'll have to have Node package manager installed to get thrust's dependencies, it comes with node js these days, so go to http://nodejs.org/ and install it.
+You'll have to have Node package manager installed to get Thrust's dependencies, it comes with node js these days, so go to http://nodejs.org/ and install it.

 If you don't already have yeoman & bower, simply run:
 ```